bluenote-1577/skani/README.md

 **skani** is a software package for calculating average nucleotide identity (ANI) or average amino acid identity (AAI) for metagenomic data. skani is designed for pairs of genomes or MAGs (metagenome-assembled contigs) with > 85% ANI and > 60% AAI and total sequence length > 20kb.

-skani uses an approximate alignment method without base-level alignment by sparse k-mer chaining.
+skani uses an approximate alignment method without base-level alignment.
 It is magnitudes faster than BLAST based methods and almost as accurate. skani offers:

 1. **Accurate ANI calculations for similar MAGs**.
 Other methods, such as Mash, give estimates are not accurate when MAGs are < 90% complete.